Struggle to build targeted traffic?

 tricks, but I could not find anybody who covered all the affiliate business

-fundamentals as clearly and thoroughly as Ken Envoy in the Site Build It!
+fundamentals as clearly and thoroughly as Ken Envoy in the Solo Build It!

 manual.
 Actually many of those e-books refer to Ken Envoy as one of the key